ernestocarocca/git-practic/README.md

-# Git Workshop
+ # Git commando for task
-This project is for practicing Git commands.